Chapter 1: GENERAL OUTLINE

 The Chair manages administration of the organisation and implements the decision from the General Committee.

-First Vice Chair and Vice Chair assist the chair in handling and manage administration of the organisation, support the Chair’s decisions and implement the action as required.
+First Vice Chair and Vice Chairs assist the chair in handling and manage administration of the organisation, support the Chair’s decisions and implement the action as required.

 Chinese Secretary supports the planning of the organisation; define duties and procedure; promotion; internal general administration and external written communication.

 English Secretary is responsible for internal and external translation.

 Treasurer manages the financial records of the organisation and produce annual financial reports.